romland/llemmings/README.md

 prompt and try again.

 Naturally you could give very narrow prompts and just get single functions all the time, thus pretty much making this a human design.
-But no, we want LLM to be involved, the LLM should "understand" the game concept.
+But no, we want LLM to be involved and thus responsible.

 _The process roughly goes something like this_
 1. You have a goal, like adding a green and blue block that can climb.